Assistant Professor of Civil and Environmental Engineering

 Littlejohn Dean's Faculty Fellow

 · Critical infrastructure systems modeling

 · Risk analysis

 · Resilience modeling

-Dr. Hiba Baroud is an assistant professor in the Department of Civil and Environmental Engineering.
+Dr. Hiba Baroud is an assistant professor in the Department of Civil and Environmental Engineering and the Littlejohn Dean's Faculty Fellow.
 Her work explores data analytics and statistical methods to measure and analyze the risk, reliability, and resilience in critical infrastructure systems.
 In particular, she has studied data-driven Bayesian methods to predict the occurrence of disruptive events in infrastructure systems and stochastically model the recovery process of the physically disrupted system as well as other interdependent and indirectly impacted systems.
 She also developed decision analysis tools to assess different preparedness and recovery investment strategies for the protection of civil infrastructures.

 Dr. Baroud holds a Ph.D. in Industrial and Systems Engineering from the University of Oklahoma.
 She has a Master of Mathematics from the Department of Statistics and Actuarial Science at the University of Waterloo where she focused in her research on the application of statistics, particularly time series models, to analyze financial data.
 Prior to that, she obtained her B.S. in Actuarial Science from Notre Dame University, Lebanon.